Diospyros mespiliformis

 Diospyros mespiliformis, the jackalberry (also known as African ebony and by its Afrikaans name jakkalsbessie), is a large dioecious evergreen tree found mostly in the savannas of Africa.
 Jackals are fond of the fruit, hence the common names.
 It is a member of the family Ebenaceae, and is related to the true ebony (D. ebenum) and edible persimmon (D. kaki).

 Description

 Mature trees have dark gray fissured bark.
-An adult tree reaches an average of 4 to 6 metres in height, though occasionally trees reach 25 metres.
-The foliage is dense and dark green with elliptical leaves, which are often eaten by grazing animals such as elephants and buffalo.
+An adult tree reaches an average of 4 to 6 m in height, though occasionally trees reach 25 m.
+The foliage is dense and dark green with elliptical leaves, which are often eaten by grazing animals such as elephants and African buffalo.
 The tree flowers in the rainy season; the flowers are imperfect, with genders on separate trees, and are cream-colored.
-The female tree bears fruit in the dry season and these are eaten by many wild animals; they are oval-shaped, yellow or purple when ripe and about 20–30 mm in diameter.
+The female tree bears fruit in the dry season and these are eaten by many wild animals; they are oval-shaped, yellow or purple when ripe and about 2–3 cm in diameter.
 The fruit remain embedded in the persistent calyx lobes.
-Like the marula, the tree is favoured by the Bantu, who will leave them growing in their cultivated lands in order to harvest the fruit.
+Like the marula, the tree is favoured by the Bantu peoples, who will leave them growing in their cultivated lands in order to harvest the fruit.